EMazzaglia/football-manager/README.md

 # Football Reservation System

-A node.js pplication for managing football match reservations built with Express, TypeScript, MongoDB, and containerized with Docker.
+A node.js application for managing football match reservations built with Express, TypeScript, MongoDB, and containerized with Docker.

 ## Prerequisites